katawura/am-strap/README.md

 @import "./bower_components/am-strap/all";
 ````

 Alternatively you can import any individual modules from the [modules](modules/) directory.
 To customise styles for a module, add it's config map before the import declaration and edit the relevant values.
-All dimensions accept rem, em and px while colors accept rgba, rgb, hex and named values.

 <a name="grid"></a>
 ## Grid